An expat’s guide to the Indonesian tax system

 Taxable income in Indonesia

-Practically all forms of income generated by tax residents in Indonesia are considered as taxable and according to Article 4, Chapter 3 of the Personal Income Tax Law, these include:
+Practically all forms of income generated by tax residents in Indonesia are considered taxable, and according to Article 4, Chapter 3 of the Personal Income Tax Law, these include:

 • Employment income